On degenerate preconditioned proximal point methods under restricted monotonicity: Convergence analysis

 \subsection{Discussions and related works}

-There are lots of technical details in the proof of Theorem \ref{t_con_ran} that need to be clarified, discussed and further compared to other related works.
+A number of technical details in the proof of Theorem \ref{t_con_ran} need to be clarified, discussed and further compared to other related works.

 First, Lemma \ref{l_fix} makes the connection between the degenerate PPA \eqref{T} and the original inclusion problem \eqref{p1}.
 One can always show the weak convergence of $\{x_\rsf^k\}_{k\in\N}$ in $\Fixsf(\cP_{\ransf\cQ} \circ \cT)$ without Lemma \ref{l_fix}.
-This is Lemma \ref{l_fix} that tells us what the degenerate PPA \eqref{T} solves for is actually a point of $\zersf\cA$ projected onto the range space of degenerate metric.
+This is Lemma \ref{l_fix} that tells us what the degenerate PPA \eqref{T} solves for is actually a point of $\zersf\cA$ projected onto the range space of degenerate preconditioner.

-Assumption \ref{assume_A}---a stronger condition than Assumption \ref{assume_max}---is not needed in Theorem \ref{t_con_ran}, and thus, $\cA:\cH\mapsto 2^\cH$ is also not necessarily maximally monotone here.
-The single-valued conditions listed in Theorem \ref{t_single} are also not needed.
-In other words, $\cT$ is allowed to be multi-valued, since we are only concerned with $\{x_\rsf^k\}_{k\in\N}$, which is already well-defined by Assumptions \ref{assume_Q} and \ref{assume_max}.
-This is fundamentally different from \cite[Theorem 3.4]{latafat_2017}, where $\cT$ has to be well-defined.
+Assumption \ref{assume_A}, which is stronger than Assumption \ref{assume_max}, is not needed in Theorem \ref{t_con_ran}, and thus, it is not necessary to assume $\cA:\cH\mapsto 2^\cH$ to be (globally) maximally monotone here.
+Moreover, Theorem \ref{t_single} is also not needed.
+In other words, $\cT$ is allowed to be multi-valued, since we are only concerned with $\{x_\rsf^k\}_{k\in\N}$ here, which is already well-defined by Assumptions \ref{assume_Q}, \ref{assume_max} and Lemma \ref{l_single}.
+This is fundamentally different from \cite{latafat_2017,bredies_2017,bredies_ppa}, where $\cT$ is required to be well-defined.
+Theorem \ref{t_con_ran} essentially proves the weak convergence of the well-defined iteration $x_\rsf^{k+1} = (\cP_{\ransf\cQ} \circ \cT) (x_\rsf^k)$.